Erb3/Soundlimit/README.md

 Have you wanted to play music with nine different jukeboxes at the same time?
 Me neither, but now you can.
 A simple Minecraft mod to increase the sound limit from 8 to 128.
-Enjoy.

 ## FAQ

+**What is a sound limit?**

+Minecraft imposes a limit of eight streaming sounds at the same time.
+This is not enough for some people.
+I like sounds, ok?

+**What is a streaming sound?**

+Jukeboxes, ComputerCraft speakers, etc.

 **Can I use this mod in my modpack?**